flexcompute-readthedocs/Flow360Documentation/docs/source/preprocessing/manualMeshing.rst

 Experienced CFD users are likely familiar with most aspects of this documentation and can continue applying their typical meshing processes.
 Those less experienced with CFD, or meshing for CFD more specifically, are suggested to use this guide as a starting point.
 Review of initial simulation results will often provide guidance for mesh improvements.

 .. note::
-    The majority of guidance provided here is presented in the context of traditional aircraft, but should be applied similarly to comparable geometry.
+    The majority of guidance provided here is presented in the context of traditional aircraft, but should also be similarly applied to comparable geometry.

 Objectives
 ----------